 The apple cider vinegar is the main source of acid in this dressing, this is what helps break down the fibers.

 I like to use olive oil as my oil of choice in the dressing.
-You could use avocado oil but i personally have a hard time finding a good one that i like and doesn’t smell like rancid avocados.
+You could use avocado oil but I personally have a hard time finding a good one that I like and doesn’t smell like rancid avocados.

-The pumpkin puree and pumpkin spice is what makes this dressing a pumpkin vinaigrette.
+The pumpkin puree and pumpkin spice are what make this dressing a pumpkin vinaigrette.
 While the pumpkin spice is optional, I highly recommend it.
 At the start of fall I bought a large stack of pumpkin from Trader Joe’s because I knew I would be using it in a lot of baking.
 It is important when you buy canned pumpkin for the only ingredient to be pumpkin (no added sugar.)
 You could totally make your own pumpkin puree here, but in all honesty that sounds like a lot of work.

 The pitted dates are an option to help sweeten the dressing.
-Personally I do not think it needs any added sweetener but some of you may think it does, I suggest mixing up the dressing first and then adding the date if needed.
+Personally, I do not think it needs any added sweetener but some of you may think it does, I suggest mixing up the dressing first and then adding the date if needed.
 Dates are Whole30 compliant!

 The garlic gives the dressing a little kick, and I mean, who doesn’t like added garlic?
 You can mince garlic two ways 1.) with a garlic mincer 2.) you can smash it with the side of a knife.
 First, remove the paper covering the garlic, then take the side of a knife and smash it!
 You can watch this video here.